Hubli: Rail

 The city currently has four stations and one Junction.
-The Hubballi Junction railway station is the main railway station in the city with a built-up area of 161,460 sq. ft.
+The Hubli Junction railway station is the main railway station in the city with a built-up area of 161,460 sq. ft.
 In September 2020, the union cabinet has approved the change of the station name to 'Shree Siddharoodha Swamiji Railway Station - Hubballi'.
 The other stations are Hubli South, Hubli East, Unkal, and Amargol.
 Hubli is the headquarters of the South Western Railway zone.
 It was carved out as a zone from the current South Central Railway.
 It is the centre for the Hubli Division.
 The Hubli Division is one of the highest revenue-generating divisions in India.
 Hubli is well-connected by the Indian Rail Network.
 Several trains ply from Hubli to Mumbai, New Delhi, Hyderabad, Chennai, Varanasi Vijaywada, Rameshwaram & other cities In November 2019, the work for extending a platform was undertaken by the Railways at the estimated cost of 90 Cr.
 According to railway officials, the length of the renewed platform is estimated at 1,505 meters, which would be longest in the world.
 The work is scheduled to be completed by the end of 2020.
 Hubli also has a Heritage Rail museum.
 The Indian Railways currently has 11 railway museums across the country.
 For bringing glory to the proposed Rail Museum, narrow-gauge Railway Rolling Stocks, from different Railways are being displayed and work is moving at a rapid pace.
 It is proposed to collect photographs of Rail network going back to the 19th and early 20th century so that all old memories of Rail Journey can be part of the photo gallery in the proposed Rail Heritage Museum.